rh-aiservices-bu/rhods-training/1_training_from_notebook/README.md

 ## Summary

 You are working for a credit card company and are one of the few people who work on fraud detection models in this company.
-You suddenly get an email from your boss saying that one of the models is experiencing some extreme model drift and needs to be replaced.
+You suddenly get an email from your boss saying that one of the models is experiencing some extreme data drift and needs to be replaced.
 They have already tried to retrain it themselves, but something didn't work and your colleague who is in charge of this model is up in the mountains today, so it's up to you to go and try to fix it.
-You reach out to your colleague and through a weak signal get to hear that the model training script is saved in a GitHub repo (this one).
+You reach out to your colleague and, through a weak signal, hear that the model training script is saved in a GitHub repo.
+They were however in the middle of updating the script, so there may be some **errors** you have to watch out for.
-They also mention that they unfortunately are unable to share their Data Science Project and that you need to create one from scratch.
+They also mention that they unfortunately are unable to share their Data Science Project, you need to create one from scratch.
 They can't remember what image they used to train the model, but they do recall that a **small** container size is enough, and no GPU is required.
 Finally, they recommend to just Google the RHODS documentation to get a general understand of how to navigate it and how Data Science Projects work.

 ## Todo